 In the staff handbook, one of the most important rules that the Group requires all members of its staff to observe is that they must maintain honesty, refuse corruption, refuse to accept kickbacks, and they must not misappropriate the Group's funds and properties or abuse power for own interests, and that all gifts received in the course of their employment must be handed to the Company.
+Supervisors of functional, business and operational departments should monitor the conduct of businesses under their charge, vet transactions and conduct spot checks to ensure compliance with laid down policies and procedures, and prevent malpractice.
+Supervisors should provide guidance to their subordinates on the proper conduct of business and integrity.
+Irregularities should be reported to the appropriate channel for follow-up.
+Supervisors should be accountable for their staff's conduct of business in compliance with the Company's anti-corruption policy.
 Employees could whistle-blow in accordance with the "Staff complaint procedures" stated in the staff handbook for the suspected bribery, extortion, fraud and money laundering issues.
 Once discovered, it will be reported to police for prosecution.